Wrongful Death Lawyer Charlotte, NC

 What Are Common Forms of Wrongful Death Cases?

 There are unfortunately countless ways wrongful death can occur, but naturally there are some more common cases or situations where someone files a wrongful death claim.
-Some of these cases are:
+Some of these cases include abuse and neglect, car accidents, construction accidents, drowning, defective products, fatal workplace accidents, medical malpractice, motorcycle accidents, and truck accidents.

 If you are speaking with a Charlotte wrongful death lawyer about your case, they may use or mention the term survival action as a means of approach.
 Survival action is another form of legal action you can take if a loved one has passed away Survival action specifically seeks out compensation for the pain and suffering on behalf of the deceased person.
 More specifically it seeks compensation for the pain and suffering that the deceased person faced from the date of the accident up until the date of their death.